This article has links to products and services we love, which we may make commission from.

 This 4-day tour packs in a lot of Scottish landmarks!

-Kelpies are folklore in Scotland, water gods that stalked the shores of the lochs and rivers to stop children from straying too close to the water.
+Kelpies are water gods in Scottish folklore.
+They stalk the shores of the lochs and rivers to prevent children from straying too close to the water.

 These water gods would take those who were bold enough to go too close to the water’s edge as a human sacrifice.